-LAWS1609 Families and Financial Adjustment Staff Contact: A/Prof Owen Jessep CP15 SS HPW2
+Families and Financial Adjustment Staff Contact: A/Prof Owen Jessep

 This subject provides a critical examination of a set of linked areas of law associated with family property adjustment and financial transactions.
-Although there may be some variations from year to year, topics will normally comprise: 1 Law, procedure and practice relating to property adjustment under the Family Law Act 1975 (C'wealth) and under the De Facto Relationships Act 1984 (NSW); 2 The law of maintenance agreements (Family Law Act) and separation and cohabitation agreements (De Facto Relationships Act): 3 Family law aspects of social security; The treatment will emphasise the interaction of different areas of law, and the significance of this interaction both for practice and for an understanding of the policies involved.
+Although there may be some variations from year to year, topics will normally comprise: 1 Law, procedure and practice relating to property adjustment under the Family Law Act 1975 (C'wealth) and under the De Facto Relationships Act 1984 (NSW); 2 The law of maintenance agreements (Family Law Act) and separation and cohabitation agreements (De Facto Belationships Act): 3 Family law aspects of social security: 4 Family law aspects of bankruptcy; 5 Family law aspects of inheritance and family provision (TFM); 6 Family law aspects of taxation.

+The treatment will emphasise the interaction of different areas of law, and the significance of this interaction both for practice and for an understanding of the policies involved.
 Experienced family law practitioners may participate in some classes.